nyorain/vil/docs/own/workstack.md

 - [ ] investigate 255-overflow-like bug in shader debugger when
       resizing
 - [ ] fix bad vk::name impls.
 E.g. for DescriptorSetLayout, the stages
+- [ ] Add "Jump to End/Begin" buttons in begin/end commands.
+      only show them in brokenLabel display mode?
+- [ ] figure out why integration test crashes on CI. execute with valgrind? meson test --wrapper 'valgrind --leak-check=full --error-exitcode=1' --print-errorlogs -> no idea.
+Crash inside the vulkan loader that i can't reproduce locally Maybe just execute on windows? seems to work there.
+- [ ] document what to do when descriptors are not available when clicking new record in UI.
+Implement prototype for always-ds-cow-on-submission?
+Should probably be toggleable.
+- [ ] clean up special descriptorSet handling in handles.cpp
+- [ ] write integration test for creating ds, updating it with imageView, destroying imageView and then using ds in submission (might need partially_bound or something I guess)
+- [ ] Don't always alloc/free in LinAllocator.
+      Enable our global memory block cache thingy?

+low prio:
 - [ ] cleanup imageToBuffer implementation
+      {NOTE: a lot better already, mainly just missing the blit implementation. low prio now.
+See copy.cpp `enum class CopyMethod`}
 	- [x] for most formats (that we can read on cpu) we probably just want CmdCopyImageToBuffer
 	- [ ] some formats can't be easily read on cpu.
 We want support on the